 When it comes to an adjustment of status, if an individual is determined to be inadmissible, the person might qualify for a Waiver of Inadmissibility without having to leave the United States.

-Under consular processing, the waiver process is usually done outside of the U.S. unless the applicant qualifies for the I-601A waiver, which is usually done from inside the U.S., but with the I-601A, the applicant later leaves the U.S. to attend their immigrant visa appointment aboard.
+Under consular processing, the waiver process is usually done outside of the U.S. unless the applicant qualifies for the I-601A waiver, which is usually done from inside the U.S., but with the I-601A, the applicant later leaves the U.S. to attend their immigrant visa appointment abroad.

 The special I-601A waiver was announced by the USCIS on July 29, 2016.
-This benefit was so the applicant remains inside the U.S. for the majority of their immigration case, only leaving the U.S. for a few days to attend their consular interview aboard.
+This benefit was so the applicant remains inside the U.S. for the majority of their immigration case, only leaving the U.S. for a few days to attend their consular interview abroad.